novisto/terraform-provider-bitwarden/README.md

 Provide the password for your BitWarden account using either the `BW_PASSWORD` environment variable or through the provider configuration.
 You are now ready to use the provider.

+You can also run `bw serve` yourself and provide the port on which it is running either the `BW_SERVE_PORT` environment variable or through the provier configuration.

 ## Running locally

-Local setup for development, you will need Go 1.17 and Terraform 1.0.3+
+Local setup for development, you will need Go 1.18 and Terraform 1.0.3+

 1. Copy the `.terraformrc.example` file into your HOME and change the name to `.terraformrc` and the path inside to your own username